Mide0716/alx-low_level_programming/0x03-debugging/README.md

-0x03.
+# 0x03.
 C - Debugging
-The debugging project
+This is my first Debugging project